nvaccess/nvda/tests/manual/addonStore.md

         - Example: `source\userConfig\addons\clock\manifest.ini`
         - Edit "version": decrease the major release value number to match earlier edits.

-### Updating from add-on installed from Add-on Store
+### Updating from add-on originally installed via Add-on Store

 1. [Simulate creating an updatable add-on from the Add-on Store](#simulate-creating-an-updatable-add-on-from-the-add-on-store)
 1. Open the Add-on Store
-1. Ensure the same add-on you edited is available on the Add-on Store with the status "update".
+1. Ensure the same add-on you edited is available on the Add-on Store with the status "update available".
 1. Install the add-on again to test the "update" path.

 ### Updating from add-on installed externally with valid version
 1. [Install an add-on from the Add-on Store](#install-add-on) For example: "Clock".
 1. Go to your NVDA user configuration folder:
-    - For source: `.\source\userConfig\addons`
+    - For source: `source\userConfig\addons`
     - For installed copies: `%APPDATA%\nvda\addons`
 1. To spoof an externally loaded older release, we need to edit 2 files:
     - Add-on Store JSON metadata